mlabs-haskell/gov/gov-docs.md

 Validation Rules:
 - user may include one or more UTXOs with rewards in collections of arbitrary native tokens, (reward UTXOs) these should total to match ProvideRewardsAct.value
+- in a real implementation, we need to limit the tokens allowed for reward, otherwise this could be an attack vector.

 inputs:
 - fee/collateral UTXO (from USER)